 - Inhibits the conversion of testosterone to the more potent Dihydrotestosterone;

-- Reduces total and free testosterone levels;
+- Reduces total testosterone levels;

 - Increases SHBG levels, which renders free testosterone inactive.